Kimonokimo/NLP-comment-project/README.md

 calculate term frequency(tf) value and return ndarrays.
 * The `vocabulary.py` script creates a vocabulary from the dataset with stop words removed.
 The `Vocabulary` class contains method for computing the inverse document frequency (idf) value for each word in the vocabulary.
+* The `visualization.ipynb` script creates several basic data exploratory visualizations and creates interactive HTML visualization using `scattertext` library
+* The `visualization` folder contains the HTML visualization created by `visualization.ipynb`

 The main method can be executed in the following file:
 * The `main.py` script is the core of the project.
 It loads the data set, cleans and parses the comments, vectorizes